-- Take at least eight (8) courses for credit (or seven courses plus a research experience) prior to standing for the General Examination. - Take at least four (4) courses in subjects related to their declared research area, not including a research experience.
-Section 5 provides departmental graduate course descriptions and lists core courses in the six departmental areas of concentration. - Take at least two (2) breadth courses, selected in consultation with the advisor and the PhD committee, from outside the student's major area and consistent with the student's program of study, prior to completing the degree program. - Take at least two (2) courses in mathematics (from the approved list in Section 5) prior to standing for the General Examination. - Take at least ten (10) courses (or nine courses plus a research experience) before standing for the FPO. - Complete a half-semester course on the Responsible Conduct of Research. - Maintain a 3.0 average or better in all course work, with at most one "C-range" grade. - Pass the General Examination, which consists of Research and Subject components (see Section 3.1.5). - Complete a minimum of three (3) semesters as an Assistant-In-Instruction (AI) after passing the General Examination. - Complete a written thesis and pass a Final Public Oral (FPO) presentation of their research.
+- Take at least eight (8) courses for credit or seven (7) courses for credit plus MAE 503 ("Directed Research") prior to standing for the General Examination. - Take at least four (4) courses in subjects related to their declared research area, not including MAE 503.
+Section 6 provides departmental graduate course descriptions and lists core courses in the six departmental areas of concentration. - Take at least two (2) breadth courses, selected in consultation with the advisor and the PhD Committee, from outside the student's major area and consistent with the student's program of study, prior to completing the degree program.

+- Take at least two (2) courses in mathematics (from the approved list in Section 6) prior to standing for the General Examination. - Take at least ten (10) courses before standing for the FPO. - Complete a half-semester course on the Responsible Conduct of Research. - Maintain a 3.0 average or better in all course work. - Pass the General Examination (see Section 4.1.5). - Complete a minimum of three (3) semesters as an Assistant-in-Instruction (AI), typically after passing the General Examination. - Complete a written thesis and pass a Final Public Oral (FPO) presentation of their research.

 Students normally take seven approved courses for credit during their first year.
 Taking at least seven courses in the first year permits a student to concentrate on research and preparation for the General Exam in the Fall term of the second year.
-Courses taken prior to arriving at Princeton can be substituted with permission of the Graduate Committee.
 The course of study and research should be selected so that the PhD program can be completed in no more than five years.